 9. Be aware that Nurses work in different ways

-You’re gonna learn fairly quickly that there’s a 100 different ways of giving a subcut injection.
+You’re gonna learn fairly quickly that there are 100 different ways of giving a subcutaneous injection.
 Every Nurse is gonna tell you something different and you may end up frustrated because you’re getting all these mixed messages.
 My advice is that you first of all stick to what they’ve taught you in Nurse labs.
 This is the most up to date way of doing things so you can’t go wrong with sticking to that.
 You will take bits and pieces from all different Nurse who taught you things and find out what works best for you.

 10. NEVER say “I don’t know” to a patient and leave it at that